The following section presents Managements overview of the

 Coated and Laminated Fabrics Businesses

-SRF continued to maintain domestic market leadership in Coated Fabrics.
-However, weak demand for food-grade liners posed challenges during the year, which were mitigated by growing sales of other value-added products.
-The Business is in the process of expanding textile capacity with addition of new looms and warper, which will be commissioned in the beginning of next financial year and enhance its profitability.
+SRF continued to maintain domestic market leadership in Coated Fabrics during the year.
+However, weak demand for food-grade liners posed challenges, which were mitigated by increased sales of other value-added products.
+The Business expanded textile capacity through the addition of new looms and a warper.
+New fabric knitting machines were also commissioned in the Laminated Fabrics business during the year.
+SRF continued to retain price leadership in the domestic market.

 Outlook